“The UC Davis C-STEM curriculum is a godsend to me.” — Doug Obrigawitch, Math Teacher and Department Chair, Manteca High School, California

 A-G courses fulfill subject requirements for freshman admission to the University of California and California State University systems and are so-called because there are seven general subject areas labeled “A” through “G.” C-STEM joins a distinguished group of programs with UC A-G Program Status.
 The A-G approved C-STEM courses at the UCOP web site can readily be added in a high school’s A-G course list.

-The RoboBlockly supplementary curriculum includes student self-guided Hour of Code, Robotics, and Coding Activities.
+The RoboBlockly supplementary curriculum includes student self-guided Coding, Robotics, Math Activities, and theme-based Projects.
 The teacher-lead 1st to 9th grade specific Math Activities are Common Core State Standards -Mathematics compliant.
 The related Teacher’s Notes and comprehensive Teacher Resource Packets in PDF files for all these activities along with 39 video lessons help teachers integrate the RoboBlockly curriculum into their teaching.